-Sunil Samdani: So, that Mr. Ghosh told in his initial update
+Sunil Samdani: So, that Mr. Ghosh told in his initial update Chandra Shekhar Ghosh: So, in the microcredit portfolio, of the loan disbursement in the last two years our one-time repayment rate is more than 97% and for the loan disbursed in the the last one year it is more than 99%.
+I am saying that the 2021-22 and '22-23 whatever the loan we disbursed to the microcredit one-time repayment rate (same day they are paying the full installment) is a little more than 97%, but on the other side for all the loans disbursed to the customer in last one year i.e. in FY23, one-time repayment rate is 99% plus Himanshu Taluja: And sir on this stress pool of 76 bn to 55 bn how one should expect this in the coming quarters?

-Chandra Shekhar Ghosh: So, in the microcredit portfolio, of the loan disbursement in the last two years our one-time repayment rate is more than 97% and for the loan disbursed in the he last one year it is more than 99%.
-I am saying that the 2021-22 and '22-23 whatever the loan we disbursed to the microcredit one-time repayment rate (same day they are paying the full installment) is a little more than 97%, but on the other side for all the loans disbursed to the customer in last one year i.e. in FY23, one-time repayment rate is 99% plus good part is that there is no element of any doubt in terms of coverage there because of these 55 billion we have 38 billion of coverage and 17 billion of CGFMU.
+Sunil Samdani: So, see directionally we have seen this stress pool coming down and that should continue.
+The good part is that there is no element of any doubt in terms of coverage there because of these 55 billion we have 38 billion of coverage and 17 billion of CGFMU.
 So, whatever we recover will help us reduce the pool.
 So, we are at a quite comfortable position here.